sbmlteam/libsbml-build-scripts/autobuild-vm-configs/setup-libsbml-dev-xenial64.md

 If running on a VirtualBox VM this is a good time to install the guest extensions.
 Continue with more build tools and libSBML dependencies.

- sudo apt-get -y install python python-all-dev python3-all-dev python-xlsxwrite python3-xlsxwrite
+ sudo apt-get -y install python python-all-dev python3-all-dev

  sudo apt-get -y install cmake cmake-gui p7zip swig check mc scite